bennykn8/Flood-Fill-Algorithm-Visualizer/README.md

 # Flood-Fill-Algorithm-Visualizer
 Implementation of the Flood Fill Algorithm utilizing JavaFX for a graphical user interface

 IMPORTANT NOTE: JavaFX must be downloaded in order to run the program.
-I recommend using IntelliJ IDEA and selecting JavaFX when creating a new project.

 This project primarily served as an opportunity for me to learn about a well-known algorithm while learning how to create GUIs in Java.